mjwhitta/jsoncfg/README.md

 config.save

 ## Only want to save the changes from default values?
-config.savediff # Diffs are calculated from last save
+config.savediff # Diffs are calculated from last manual save

 ## You can also reset changes
 config.reset